-Please visit the following website: www.astivahealth.com for information on how to obtain needed care during a disaster.
+Please visit the following website:

+https://astivahealth.com/pdf/HowToGetCareDuringDisasters EN.pdf for information on how to obtain needed care during a disaster.

 If you cannot use a network provider during a disaster, your plan will allow you to obtain care from out-of-network providers at in-network cost sharing.
 If you cannot use a network pharmacy during a disaster, you may be able to fill your prescription drugs at an out-of-network pharmacy.
 Please see Chapter 5, Section 2.5 for more information.